Bachmann1234/diff_cover/README.rst

     poetry install

-Now by simply running ``poetry run tox`` from the project root you will have environments for all the supported Python versions.
-These will be in the ``.tox`` directory.

 I would also suggest running this command after.
 This will make it so git blame ignores the commit that formatted the entire codebase.